Gumnos/kv.awk/README.md

 which was written in Rust.
 So I decided to give it a try in `awk` to see how it would go.
-I did change the parameter order from
+However, I did change the parameter order from "[command] [storename]" to
-"[command] [storename]"
-to
 "[storename] [command]"